veraison/community/GOVERNANCE.md

 * Potential new maintainers should be ongoing active participants in the project
 * New maintainers can be added to a sub-project by a super-majority vote of the existing sub-project maintainers
 * When a sub-project has no maintainers the Veraison org maintainers become responsible for it and may archive the sub-project or find new maintainers

+## Sub-Project Release Managers

+Sub-project release managers are granted a set of permissions which enable them to perform a set of release operations for the project or sub project.
+The release managers MUST coordinate with the project or sub project MAINTAINERS as per the COMMUNITY and GOVERNANCE guidelines to provide a release as per the projects release criteria.
+The following MAY be the set of operations that the release managers MAY perform.

+1. Publish artifacts which include binaries, libraries, containers, release notes, or other artifacts as per project requirements.
+2. Configure CI/CD workflows and update repositories so as to facilitate the release of the project which ‘MAY’ produce the artifacts mentioned above.

+The onboarding of a new release manager or change of an existing manager for the project SHOULD be in accordance with the governance model similar to that of an owner or a sub-project owner, depending on the scope of the release activities being performed.

 ### Onboarding a New Maintainer